 Dried frisket takes on a deeper orange color, so it’s easy to tell when it’s ready.
 I always touch it anyway to see if it feels damp.
 If it does, then I let it sit for a bit long and finish drying.

-Next, I applied heat to activate the ink.
 I do like the variety of line widths that the frisket made.
 It was possible to create super thin lines, and very thick lines.
-I wasn’t able to create as much variety with the colored pencil.
+The variety of line width was much greater than what I could achieve using a colored pencil.

 So, I erased the pencil marks and called it done.

 The scorch marker doesn’t contain a lot of ink, and the markers aren’t cheap.
-I know I wouldn’t buy another one, so there wasn’t any point in trying to perfect the layer idea I had.
+I know I wouldn’t buy another one, so there wasn’t any point in trying to perfect the layering idea I had.
 Heck, I’m not sure if it is even possible.

 SCORCH MARKER ALTERATIVE